-All Historical Society meetings and work sessions are cancelled, regardless where they meet, through Friday, April 3.
-A status evaluation will me made after that date.
+All Historical Society meetings and work sessions are cancelled, regardless where they meet, through Monday, June 8.
+A status evaluation will be made after that date.
 This action was taken in cooperation with Grove City Parks and Recreation.

 The Welcome Center and Museum is also closed until further notice.